The Radiotherapy Pathway: Pre-Treatment

 Before commencing radiotherapy treatment, you may have an appointment with the doctor, and in some case with a specialist nurse, to discuss your treatment options.
 This is where you will be consented for your Radiotherapy treatment.

-All patients having external beam radiotherapy will need to have a CT scan in the position they will be in for their radiotherapy treatment.
+On receipt of your referral form from your doctor we will phone you with an appointment to attend for a CT planning scan.
+This scan will be used to plan your radiotherapy treatment and is not used for diagnostic purposes.
+All patients having external beam radiotherapy will need to have a CT scan in the position they will be in for all the radiotherapy treatments, so it is important you are comfortable.
 Our large bore CT scanner is specially designed to allow us to take 3D and 4D scans with our patients in the best position for them to receive their radiotherapy treatment.
-At this stage, some patients will need to have an immobilisation device made to help ensure patients are in the same position for each treatment.
-For treatment of the head and neck, a mask/shell is routinely made.
+It may be necessary for you to have an injection of contrast media at your CT scan.
+This will be fully explained at the CT appointment, if applicable to you.

-To help reproduce your position for the treatment, we may make one or more permanent ink dots (tattoos) to use as reference points.
+Tattoo dots - To help reproduce your position for the treatment, we may make one or more permanent ink dots (tattoos) to use as reference points.

-The liaison area is where you will have radiographer, doctor, speech and language and dietician reviews to help you cope with the treatment.
+The liaison area is where you will have radiographer, doctor, speech and language and dietitian reviews to help you cope with the treatment.
 These appointments may be routine or they may be arranged as required.